evieklaassen/tomato-disease-classifier/README.md

 ## Background

+Tomatoes are one of the most common vegetables grown by home gardeners, as well as one of the most widely produced crops in the California agriculture industry.
+For this reason, understanding tomato diseases and their respective appearances serves many, and was the motivation behind this project.
+Various diseases can be identified using the leaves of tomato plants.
+Using PyTorch and other deep learning techniques, we built a classification model to identify what disease a tomato plant may have, based on images of the plant's leaves.

 ## Data Sources

 We used two datasets of tomato leaf images for this project.
 The first, and largest, is the [PlantVillage dataset from Kaggle](https://www.kaggle.com/datasets/abdallahalidev/plantvillage-dataset).
 From this dataset, we used all images of tomato leaves, which had color, greyscale, and segmented iamges with 10 total classes.
 The second dataset, found [here](https://data.mendeley.com/datasets/369cky7n39/1), consists of color images with 3 classes, and supplemented the PlantVillage dataset.
 In total, our complete dataset had 54,783 images with 10 classes: